isabella232/advertising-cloud.en/help/dsp/admin/advertiser-settings.md

 ##### [!UICONTROL DoubleVerify] {#doubleverify-fraud}

-**[!UICONTROL Block Fraud Sites (100% Invalid traffic) and User-Based Fraud and IVT Devices]:** By default, blocks all 100% invalid traffic, including traffic on highjacked devices, for new placements.
+**[!UICONTROL Block Fraud Sites (100% Invalid traffic) and User-Based Fraud and IVT Devices]:** By default, blocks all 100% invalid traffic, including traffic on hijacked devices, for new placements.
 Additional fees may apply.

 **[!UICONTROL Also block sites with]:** (Optional) An additional level of fraud and invalid traffic that will cause DSP to block ads by default:  *[!UICONTROL None]* (the default, which doesn't block additional traffic), *[!UICONTROL >2% Average Fraud/IVT levels (lowest reach)]*, *[!UICONTROL >4% Average Fraud/IVT levels]*, *[!UICONTROL >6% Average Fraud/IVT levels]*, *[!UICONTROL >10% Average Fraud/IVT levels]*, or *[!UICONTROL >25% Average Fraud/IVT levels]*.
 Additional fees may apply.